sobstel/sobstel.github.com/hydropuzzle/press.md

 ### DESCRIPTION

-HYDROPUZZLE is a stylish adventure puzzle for iOS.
+HYDROPUZZLE is a stylish adventure puzzle for iOS and Android.
 The game is simple, short, linear, odd... but it's a lot of fun as many gamers truly enjoy it.

 Chances are you probably haven't played anything like this before.